A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Derived Categories

-\begin{prop} We have $\resdim_{\LBc}(\LB,\Dmax)=\resdim_{\LBr}(\LB,\Dmax)=1$. \end{prop} \begin{proof} The standard resolution shows that both numbers are less or equal to one.
-Since there exist LB-spaces which are not regular (and thus not complete either) the dimensions have both to be greater or equal to one. \end{proof}
+\end{prop} \begin{proof} The standard resolution shows that both numbers are less or equal to one.
+Since there exist LB-spaces which are not regular (and thus not complete either) the dimensions must both be greater or equal to one. \end{proof}